mcfletch/2daypython/listindexing.rst

         >>> counts[-1:1:-1] # start at index -1, step backward while index is > 1
         [5, 4, 3]

-* convenience function for creating ranges of integers
+* the convenience function :py:func:`range` creates lists with ranges of integers

 .. doctest::